 Please continue to book your visits in advance to avoid disappointment.

 An inspirational garden with varied woodland planting, mixed borders with bright summer and autumn flowers together with exotic perennials.
 Perched at the head of the Fal Estuary, Trelissick boasts jaw-dropping views.

 A welcoming house and varied garden with incredible spring blooms and mixed borders with bright summer and autumn flowers.

-Quite literally at the water's edge, you can catch the ferry from Truro, Falmouth or the Roseland Peninsula to land at this waterside garden and exotic wonderland.
+Quite literally at the water's edge, you can catch the ferry from Truro, Falmouth or the Roseland Peninsula to land at this waterside estate.
 At its heart, the 40-acre garden itself is a year-round display of colourful blooms, noted for its camellias, rhododendrons and a collection of photinia and azaleas.

-Although the house is not open, its grand architecture sits magnificently in its surroundings and you can check out the art and craft gallery if you want to look around indoors.
+The views from the house are second to none.
+Open to the public since 2014 it regularly hosts exhibitions which delve into the house's varied history.
+The gallery also displays a diverse array of local artwork and crafts, all of which can be purchased.
 The facilities at Trelissick are fantastic, making it a very family friendly day out in the great outdoors.
 There's plenty of room to let the kids run wild, and you can lead their imaginations across the globe as you discover foreign trees and shrubs collected on worldwide wanders.

 There is also a specialist plant shop, restaurant and café on-site, so you can fill hungry bellies and indulge in some green-gifts for your garden at home.
-Dogs are allowed in the woodland area only.
-The garden closes at dusk.
+Dogs are allowed in the countryside only.
+The garden permits assistance dogs.
 Parks and walks open all year every day.